What’s it like to be rare? - The Lily Foundation

 The foundation also helped point her in the right direction for support with her mental health, following the medical issues and traumas she suffered.
 And she’s even been to the Lily Young Adult Weekend.
 Despite being a self-confessed homebody who would rather be doing her hair and make-up or watching TV on the sofa, she found herself zip-wiring through trees in the Lake District, and admits she might even do it again one day!

-Taking it one day at a time
+Living one day at a time with mitochondrial disease

 And the best thing?
-Her experience of mitochondrial disease has taught her not to be judgmental towards others; it’s taught her empathy and understanding, and how, through her own struggles, she can help others to feel less alone and come to terms with their own diagnosis.
+Her experience of mitochondrial disease has taught her not to be judgmental towards others; it’s taught her empathy and understanding and how, through her own struggles, she can help others to feel less alone and come to terms with their own diagnosis.

 So, coming back to our original question – what’s it like to be rare?
-“Ooh I don’t know, I think I’m a bit basic!” she laughs.
+“Oh I don’t know, I think I’m a bit basic!” she laughs.
 “I don’t really see myself as rare, I just see myself as Amy.
 I’m one of those people that doesn’t give up, no matter what hurdles are put in my way.
 The mitochondrial disease is just something that happened to me along the way, it doesn’t define who I am.”
 Hats off to this brave young lady – we think she’s pretty unique.

 Donate today